Although they qualify for California's Denti-Cal program, it only covers extractions, not restorations.

 “That's what they respond to.
 You just need to take time with them, let them know what you're going to do, stroke them a little, talk to them a lot, have someone hold their hand if necessary, and believe me, you get results.”

 After undergoing two back surgeries, Dr. Glick retired from his Northern California practice in 2000, but he said he got bored and needed something to do.
-A few years ago he saw an ad for volunteers to treat the disabled and started using various dentists' offices before deciding to open a dedicated center.
+A few years ago he saw an ad for volunteers to treat people with disabilities and started using various dentists' offices before deciding to open a dedicated center.

-With initial funding from Marianne and Russ Benson, who have a disabled son, We Care Dental opened in August and has provided free dental care to almost 600 disabled patients.
+With initial funding from Marianne and Russ Benson, who have a disabled son, We Care Dental opened in August and has provided free dental care to almost 600 patients with disabilities.
 The center also treats veterans and seniors on fixed incomes.

 “These people have nowhere to go where they feel comfortable.
 They don't feel wanted.”